androidvirtualpen/virtualpen/README.md

 ``sudo rm /etc/udev/rules.d/60-android-virtual-pen.rules``

+## Usage

+Start the android application connected to your PC through usb.
+It should warn that the link with the PC is not yet established.
+For the link to be fully establish, you need to start the linux host which will set your device in accessory mode.
+On the linux host, launch the Virtual Pen application, select your device (hit refresh if not shown), enter the device's screen horizontal and vertical resolutions and then press "connect".
+Upon the first connection, Android should ask you to allow the Virtual Pen app to handle the connection - press ok.
+Once this done, you should be able to use your pen and see your PC screen cursor move as intended.

+Note that this software is still in beta stage and ought to be tested with various devices.

 ## Building

 For Android, the app has been build with the SDK Android 14 (API Level 34) and should readily build in Android Studio.